 In reality, selling your online course is just step one in running a successful online business.
-If you want long-term success, you have to think about what will happen once students take your course, how you’re going to nurture those newfound relationships, and how you can keep paying customers coming back for more.
+If you want long-term success, think about what will happen once students take your course, how you’re going to nurture those newfound relationships, and how you can keep paying customers coming back for more.

-Master course longevity in four steps
+How to build a successful course in four steps

 Step 1: Don’t try to pack your online course with too much information